sumitkolhe/inshorts/README.md

 ## Usage

-Make a get to the required API endpoint to get the corresponding news in JSON format
+Make a `GET`request to the required API endpoint to get the corresponding news in JSON format
 ```
 https://inshorts.vercel.app/{category}
 ```